Gravity, Strong Force, Zero Inventory Nuclear Reactor and Magnetism by Bengt Nyman

 Think of a conductor as mostly empty space, occupied by a cylindrical lattice of conductive atoms.
 The conductive atoms consist of mostly empty space between the atom nuclei and their electrons.
 Now add the pinball like stampede of electrons as a result of the electrical current flowing through the conductor.

-According to the standard model 70% of all energy in the universe is dark energy.
+According to the standard model 70% of all energy in the universe is dark energy, including right here and now.

-Consequently, the conductors in the example above contain 2.3 times more energy in form of neutrinos and elementary energy strings than it does in form of atoms in the conductors and air between and around them.
+Consequently, the conductors in the example above contain 2.3 times more dark energy than energy in form of atoms in the conductors and air between and around them.

-Therefore, in the example above, when we start the electrons rushing through our two conductors, the negative charge of the rushing electrons polarize adjacent neutrinos and energy strings which induces a secondary flow of strings in, around and between the conductors.
-If these two flows of strings are unidirectional, Daniel Bernoulli told us already in 1738 what to expect.
+Therefore, in the example above, when we start the electrons rushing through our two conductors, the negative charge of the rushing electrons polarize adjacent dark energy and induces a secondary flow of energy in, around and between the conductors.
+If these two flows are unidirectional, Daniel Bernoulli told us already in 1738 what to expect.
 We get a force pulling the two conductors together.
 Conversely, if the two currents flow in opposite directions we get a force pushing the conductors apart.

-To further test this hypothesis let us look at another common but yet unexplained magnetic phenomena, an electric motor.
+To further test this hypothesis let us look at possible dipole interactions in an electric motor.

-Similarly, where the linear flow of neutrinos and strings collide with the opposite direction of the vortex of neutrinos and strings, the energy partial pressure becomes higher than where the two flows are unidirectional.
-As a result the pressure differential attempts to move the conductor.
+Similarly, where the linear flow of energy collides with the opposite direction of the energy around the coil, the energy partial pressure becomes higher than where the two flows are unidirectional.
+As a result the energy pressure differential attempts to move the conductor.

-The hypothesis about elementary, dipole-capable neutrinos and energy strings expands the dipole hypothesis to explain the carriage of magnetism.
+The hypothesis about dipole-capable dark energy expands the dipole hypothesis to attempt to explain the carriage of magnetism.